gracenho829/Interactive-Lab-Hub/Lab 4/README.md

 ![Alt text](images/Sketch5.jpeg "Sketch5")

 Chosen display

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+When I designed this, I went through 5 iterations and decided that the last design was the most appropriate.

+The reason for this is :

+1. I wanted to explore with the laser cutter.
+So I didn't want a simple cardboard box.
+That is why I stuck with the coffee cup design.
+Plus, I think it's much cuter.

+2. I wanted the display on top of the sensors.
+I thought that that would make the it easier for them to have the whole thing in one glance.

+3. I separated the box that the sensors were placed.
+This was to make sure that the user doesnt touch the other sensor on accident.

 **\*\*\*Build a cardbord prototype of your design.\*\*\***